 EFA MEPs have achieved greater recognition for Europe's stateless nations and have highlighted the discrimination faced by minority language speakers.
 The group are powerful advocates for Europe's disadvantaged regions, fighting for fair play when the EU decides how to spend its structural funds.
 Our group has also been particularly active in exposing human rights abuses across the world and in defending civil liberties.

 As far as the European Free Alliance Political Party is concerned, it was established in Barcelona in March 2004.
 It was one of the first Europe wide political parties to be established and has its headquarters in Brussels.
-The President of the EFA Political Party is François Alfonsi from Corsica.
+The President of the EFA Political Party is Jordi Solé from Catalonia.